 We use Adjusted EBITDA as an important indicator of our performance.
-In our presentation of Adjusted EBITDA for the three months ended March 31, 2020 and 2021 net income (loss) and the corresponding adjustments reflect our actual results of operations.
+In our presentation of Adjusted EBITDA for the three months ended June 30, 2020 and 2021 net income (loss) and the corresponding adjustments reflect our actual results of operations.

-We define Adjusted EBITDA as net income before net interest expense, income tax expense, depreciation, impairment, accretion of asset retirement obligations, equity-based compensation, excluding equity in earnings of unconsolidated affiliates, amortization of customer relationships, loss on asset sale and including cash distributions from unconsolidated affiliates.
+We define Adjusted EBITDA as net income before net interest expense, income tax expense, depreciation, impairment, accretion of asset retirement obligations, equity-based compensation, excluding equity in earnings of unconsolidated affiliates, amortization of customer relationships, loss on asset sale, loss (gain) on early extinguishment of debt and including cash distributions from unconsolidated affiliates.